 Like many cities around the world, Melbourne has a free walking tour.
 The free tour Melbourne runs every day at 10.30am and 2.30 pm lasting around 3 hours.
 We have found the free walking tours worldwide are amazing as the guides work off tips.

-(It is appreciated but not mandatory) You will find the guides really put in and go the extra mile to entertain, they work hard for the tips on this Melbourne city tour.
+While the tip is appreciated it is not mandatory.
+You will find the guides really put in and go the extra mile to entertain, they work hard for the tips on this Melbourne city tour.
 The Melbourne free walking tour leaves from the statue of Sir Redmond Barry in front of the State Library of Victoria.

 Free bbq Melbourne?
 Yes, please.
 Free bbq’s are located all around the city a for you to throw a snag, chop or even a dim sim on the BBQ.
 Grab some bread and coleslaw, chuck a snag in some bread, add sauce and away you go!
 Two of the best sports in Melbourne for a bbq are Birrarung Marr and Docklands Park.
 Birrarung Marr is an amazing spot to get your bbq Melbourne on with the city skyline view rising straight up above you.